Code-Institute-Submissions/memory-blocks/testing.md

 ### Bugs

- - On small devices the words in the text for the tagline were breaking and wrapping on to the next line.
+ - On small devices, the words in the text for the tagline were breaking and wrapping on to the next line.
 This was due to an issue with the JavaScript code for the animation of the text.

     ![Image](assets/images/testing_images/bug_smartphone.png)